Jeromeseun/Student_Depression_Dataset/README.md

     -Data Visualization tool: (Line, Pie, Bar, Donut Charts, Slicer, Stacked Column Chart, Cards, and Area Chart) -Conditional Formatting
     -DAX Function

+## Observations

+Recent observations from the analysis indicate that a significant proportion of students are struggling with poor dietary habits, which may predispose them to diet-related illnesses such as obesity, diabetes, and high blood pressure.
+These conditions not only compromise physical health but also have strong links to mental health issues, including increased risk of depression.

+One key concern is that hypertension, often triggered by poor nutrition and stress, can negatively impact cognitive performance and emotional stability.
+This highlights the need for integrated health interventions targeting both physical wellness and psychological resilience.

+Furthermore, the involvement of professional therapists and counselors is essential and should not be overlooked.
+Their expertise is vital in guiding affected students through the recovery process, offering coping strategies, emotional support, and preventive care.
+Embedding therapy services into student wellness programs can significantly enhance overall recovery outcomes.

+Equally alarming is the rising incidence of suicidal thoughts among students, which poses a serious threat to individual safety and the broader reputation of the academic institution.
+This trend demands immediate attention and coordinated response, including:

+- Mental health education and awareness campaigns

+- Establishment of safe and confidential support channels

+- Increased availability of trained counselors

+- Early warning systems through peer and staff reporting

+## Recommendation
+An immediate review and strengthening of the institution’s health and wellness strategy is necessary.
+A collaborative framework involving nutritionists, medical personnel, therapists, and academic leadership will be critical to safeguard student well-being and preserve the integrity of the school’s learning environment.

 ## About me